 - steady-state / deterministic model (using steady-state residuals)

 - dynamical model (using a likelihood-based framework).

-The steady-state / deterministic model, as being used in velocyto, estimates velocities as follows: Under the assumption that transcriptional phases (induction and repression) endure long enough to reach a steady-state equilibrium (active and inactive), velocities are quantified as how the actual observations deviate from the steady-state equilibrium.
+The steady-state / deterministic model, as being used in velocyto, estimates velocities as follows: Under the assumption that transcriptional phases (induction and repression) last sufficiently long to reach a steady-state equilibrium (active and inactive), velocities are quantified as the deviation of the observed ratio from its steady-state ratio.
 The equilibrium mRNA levels are approximated with a linear regression on the presumed steady states in the lower and upper quantiles.
-This simplification is obtained by assuming of a common splicing rate across genes and steady-state mRNA levels to be reflected in the data.
+This simplification makes two fundamental assumptions: a common splicing rate across genes and steady-state mRNA levels to be reflected in the data.
 It can lead to errors in velocity estimates and cellular states as the assumptions are often violated, in particular when a population comprises multiple heterogeneous subpopulation dynamics.

-This yields more consistent velocity estimates and better identification of transcriptional states.
-The model further enables to systemically identifies dynamics-driving genes in a likelihood-based way, thereby finding the key drivers that govern cell fate transitions.
-Moreover, the dynamical model infers a universal cell-internal latent time shared across genes that enables relating genes and identifying regimes of transcriptional changes (e.g. branching points).
+The model yields more consistent velocity estimates and better identification of transcriptional states.
+It further enables the systematic identification of dynamics-driving genes in a likelihood-based way, thereby finding the key drivers that govern cell fate transitions.
+Moreover, the dynamical model infers a universal cell-internal latent time shared across genes that enables relating genes and identifying regimes of transcriptional changes.

-For best results we obviously recommend using the superior dynamical model.
-If runtime matters, we recommend using the stochastic model, which is designed to approximate the dynamical model.
-The stochastic model takes less than a minute on 30k cells.
+For best results and above-described additional insights, we recommend using the dynamical model.
+If runtime is of importance, the stochastic model is advised to be used as it very efficiently approximates the dynamical model, taking few minutes on 30k cells.
 The dynamical yet can take up to one hour, however, enhancing efficiency is in progress.

 See Bergen et al. (2019) for a detailed exposition of the methods.